-There’s a lot of talk at the minute about smart thermostats and the benefit they can have on one’s pocket!
-There’s also a lot of lingo to decipher so we’ve created this guide to explain the types of thermostats and pro’s and con’s of each.
+There’s a lot of talk at the minute about smart thermostats and the benefit they can have on one's pocket!
+There’s also a lot of lingo to decipher so I’ve created this guide to explain the types of thermostats and pro’s and con’s of each.

 What is a Thermostat?